18. Beamforming & DOA¶

 Try to observe the width of the main lobe, and the position of nulls.

 It turns out that tapering can reduce the sidelobes, which is often desired, by reducing the magnitude of the weights at the edges of the array.
-This time we will transition between using a rectangular window (no window) and a Hamming window, as our tapering function.
+For example, a Hamming window function can be used as the tapering values as follows:

 tapering = np.hamming(Nr) # Hamming window function